HFUT-CV/LMT-GP/README.md

 # Installation
-<strike>Note that the core code "trainer.py" and "./loss/GP.py" is coming soon. </strike>
+We are preparing an extended version.
+The core code "trainer.py" and "./loss/GP.py" is coming soon.
+The checkpoibnt can be used for inference ([BaiduYun](https://pan.baidu.com/s/1k0S7OKNG0kiCvMUoQZVKkA?pwd=gcs8)).

 ## Dataset Structure
 ```